8 Ways to Prepare for Your Next Tour

 So you’ve got a tour coming up…

-This article is geared toward new artist managers or tour managers for small to medium-sized touring acts— but useful for anyone hitting the road in today’s rapidly changing live music environment.
+This article is geared toward new artist managers or tour managers for small to medium-sized touring acts…

-The landscape of live events has shifted dramatically in recent years.
-From rising inflation and the new post-covid landscape, old touring practices may not work quite as smoothly as they once did.
-Costs have soared, supply chains can be unpredictable, and crew availability is more competitive than ever.
-Despite these challenges, a well-prepared tour can still be both affordable and creatively fulfilling.
+Time-tested touring practices may not work quite as smoothly as they once did.
+Costs have soared, supply chains can be unpredictable, and finding solid crew members can be tricky.

-Let’s dive into eight essential steps to set yourself (and your artist) up for success.
+With good preparation, touring can still be both affordable and creatively fulfilling.
+Let’s dive into eight essential steps to set up for success.

 1. Start Budgeting & Reserving Early